aallan/benchmarking-ml-on-the-edge/README.md

 ## TO DO

-The benchmark code was originally written back in 2019 and the scripts have suffered from bit rot.
-They need to be updated.
+The benchmark code need to be updated to run the latest versions of the inferenecing frameworks:

 - [ ] benchmark_edgetpu.py - Script for Edge TPU (Coral) hardware
 - [ ] benchmark_intel.py - Script for Intel (Movidius) hardware using OpenVINO